JorgeSaNel/LaMonada/README.md

 This game is a replica of the game called La Monada, done by Iciar Jimenez, teacher at URJC from Madrid, Spain.
 La Monada is a game about businesses.
 Simulates the way a company is built, with its starting capital and its cash flows.

+You can see a Demo of the Game here -> https://lamonada.now.sh/

 ## Programs required
 You need to have `Meteor` installed on your computer.
 To do so, go to https://www.meteor.com/install and follow the steps.